Kyriosity/read-write/readme+/dev/code/readme+/code-docu.md

-# Code - Documentation
+# Dev - Documentation

-## Comments
+## Code comments

 Comments can be eye-catching and essential but signal design inconsistency and poor naming.
-Whereas [quality code](code-quality.md) is self-descriptive by nature and needs no text remarks<sup>:raising_hand:</sup>.
+Whereas [quality code](code-quality.md) is self-descriptive by nature and needs no remarks above<sup>:raising_hand:</sup>.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>This statement is for high-level declarative languages.</sub>

-Meanwhile, if you explore available sources such as GitHub, many (if not the majority) of the files there will be bloated with comments, which just rehears the names of classes, functions, arguments, and properties (along with copyright and other trivia).
+Exploring source codes of prominent providers on GitHub or elsewhere you'll find many (if not the majority) of the files there bloated with comments, rehearsing the names of classes, functions, arguments, and properties (along with fat copyright header as there were no license).

 However, comments are fully justified for: